SSoQw/Periodic-Table/README.md

 ## Usage

 1. Run the application by executing the compiled Java file.
+(WIP)

 2. The periodic table will be displayed, allowing you to explore the elements.